CIFASIS/object-detection-sptam/README.md

 # Disclaimer
 This site and the code provided here are under active development.
 Even though we try to only release working high quality code, this version might still contain some issues.
 Please use it with caution.

-# Dependencies

-Move the content of ros directory (ros nodes and the network model that is used in rcnn_pose.py) to your ros workspace.
-Then compile the ros workspace.

 # Requirements
  ### Hardware